fermoya/SwiftUIPager/Documentation/Legacy.md

 ## Legacy projects support
 If your App doesn't comply with the system version [requirements](/README.md#requirements), no worries: you can still use _SwiftUIPager_.

+All you need to do is:
+- Install the frameworks as specified in the following sections.
+- Wrap your any reference to `Pager` with `if #available(iOS 13, *)` or any other platform and version you may require.

 ### Cocoapods
 ```ruby